Vaidh10/OpenACC-Practicecodes/cube-OpenACC/README.md

 ```
 nvc -Xcompiler -fopenmp -acc -arch=sm_70 -o execfile file.c
 ```
-This command enables the use of OpenMP in the code and compiles it for a GPU of compute capability 7.0 or above.
-   To utilize GPUs while compiling with OpenACC, you can use the following command:
+This command enables the use of OpenMP in the code and compiles it for a GPU of compute capability 7.0 or above.<br>To utilize GPUs while compiling with OpenACC, you can use the following command:
 ```
 nvc -acc -arch=sm_70 -o execfile file.c
 ```
 This command compiles the code for a GPU of compute capability 7.0 or above and enables the use of OpenACC directives.
-To utilize both multi-cores and GPUs while compiling with OpenACC, you can use the following command:
+<br>To utilize both multi-cores and GPUs while compiling with OpenACC, you can use the following command:
 ```
-nvcc -Xcompiler -fopenmp -acc -arch=sm_70 -o execfile file.c
+nvc -Xcompiler -fopenmp -acc -arch=sm_70 -o execfile file.c
 ```
 This command enables the use of OpenMP and OpenACC directives, and compiles the code for a GPU of compute capability 7.0 or above.
 ###### Compiling with Cray